algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-Combined, these optimizations make the prefix sum queries run much faster:
+When combined, these optimizations make the prefix sum queries run much faster:

 ![](../img/segtree-branchless.svg)

-Notice that the bump in latency for the prefix sum query starts at $2^{19}$ and not at $2^{20}$, where we run out of the L3 cache.
-This is because we are still storing $2n$ integers, and also fetching the `t[k]` element regardless of whether we will add it to `s` or not.
+Notice that the bump in the latency for the prefix sum query starts at $2^{19}$ and not at $2^{20}$, the L3 cache boundary.
+This is because we are still storing $2n$ integers and also fetching the `t[k]` element regardless of whether we will add it to `s` or not.
 We can actually solve both of these problems.

 ### Fenwick trees